Inspections on slopes may be more frequent during intense wet weather

 The agency will also review the cause of the recent slope failure incident after the investigations are completed, and assess if additional measures are required to ensure the safety of slopes on or near construction sites.

-Mr Lee noted that an average of four landslide incidents were reported to BCA per year between 2017 and 2019, and 21 per year in 2020 and 2021.
+Mr Lee noted that an average of four landslide incidents were reported to BCA yearly between 2017 and 2019, and 21 yearly in 2020 and 2021.

 "Higher-than-normal rainfall was recorded in 2020 and 2021, which could be one factor that contributed to the higher number of incidents in these two years."